k-erby/websiteWatcher/README.md

 # websiteWatcher

-Just made to check if my prof modified her personal site to add new assignments and stuff.
-If she's put up a new entry, it'll check the format and create a file that's stored in `notebooks/`:
+Program that checks if my prof modified her personal site to add new assignments.
+If she's put up a new entry, it'll check the format of the assignment, then create a file that's stored in `notebooks/`:
-- if it's a pdf, program runs a subprocess call to download it (through wget)
+- if it's a pdf, program runs a subprocess call to download it (through `wget`)
 - if it's html, program will parse the html and convert parsed text to a `.txt`.

 ## Usage

-Idk, I guess you can change the URL to one you want and take out the notebook stuff.
+I guess you can change the URL to one you want and take out the notebook stuff?
 You'd then run this:

 ```bash
 shards install   # you'll need myhtml
 crystal run src/websiteWatcher.cr
 ```